 - Tell someone.
-The person to talk to might be a Human Resource Manager, but if there isn’t one you should report it directly to your employer, a supervisor/manager or health and safety representative (if your work has one).
+The person to talk to might be a Human Resource Manager.
+It there isn’t one you should report it directly to your employer, a supervisor/manager or health and safety representative (if your work has one).
 This situation might be able to be resolved informally, without any official complaint being made.

 - If the situation continues or is serious, you might need to make a formal (written) complaint that follows company policy.
-The person sexually harassing you might be officially warned, and be required to have counselling.
-If the sexual harassment continues, there might be a mediation process and, if all else fails, the person sexually harassing you might be fired
+The person sexually harassing you might be officially warned, and required to have counselling.
+If the sexual harassment continues, there might be a mediation process.
+If all else fails, the person sexually harassing you might be fired.

-- The Equality Authority can provide you with information and assistance on issues of equality, discrimination and harassment.
+- Contact the Equality Authority - information and assistance on issues of equality, discrimination and harassment.
 See www.equality.ie or Locall 1890 245 545.

-- Citizens Information.ie provides helpful information and links on all your rights and entitlements.
+- Try Citizens Information.ie.
 See their page on harrassment in the work place for more.

-- Free Legal Advice Centres(FLAC) is an independent organisation that provides free legal advice on your rights either over the phone or in person at their centres.
+- Free Legal Advice Centres(FLAC) - an independent organisation providing free legal advice on your rights.
 Locall 1890 350 250 for more information on their services.